Working Hours and Overtime in Romania

 What are the legal working hours in Romania?

-In Romania, the standard legal working time for adult employees is 8 hours per day and 40 hours per week, usually spread over 5 working days.
-The average weekly working time, including overtime, must not exceed 48 hours over the applicable reference period.
-Shorter limits apply to employees under 18, who may work a maximum of 6 hours per day and 30 hours per week.
-Employers must clearly specify normal working hours in employment contracts and internal regulations and ensure that work schedules comply with these statutory limits.
+In Romania, the standard legal working time for adult employees is 8 hours per day and 40 hours per week, usually spread over five days.
+The average working time, including overtime, must not exceed 48 hours per week over a reference period, typically 4 months and up to 6 months by collective agreement.
+Any schedule that regularly exceeds 8 hours per day or 40 hours per week must be treated as involving overtime and compensated accordingly.

 What is the maximum number of overtime hours allowed in Romania?